isblab/prism/README.md

 ```

 ## Step 2.
 Getting the precision-colored model from PrISM
-The output precision values are stored in a text file in the output directory called `precision.txt` with precision per bead (for NPZ/RMF input) or per residue (for PDB input).
-The annotated precision can be visualized by coloring the beads of a representative model (e.g., the cluster center model) using the following command.
+The previous `run_prism.py` command produces a file `precision.txt` in the output directory with precision per bead (for NPZ/RMF input) or per residue (for PDB input).
+The next command uses these annotated precision values to color the beads of a representative model (e.g., the cluster center model).
+Additionally, a `bead_precisions.txt` file is created with bead names and their corresponding precision values.

 For `NPZ` input, the `-su`, `-r`, and `-sn` options should be **identical** to what was passed in the sampcon step `exhaust.py`.